-Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBL) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups companies; or to entities within or wholly owned by central government departments.
-Further detail will be published prior to the launch of the scheme in May 2020.
-Procedura I items Procedural items: Procedural items: Procedural items: Procedural items: Procedural items: and further informatio n Borrowers should approach their own bank, via its website in the first instance or, approach one of the 40+ accredited lenders.
+Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBLS) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups and further informatio n Borrowers should approach their own bank, via its website in the first instance or, approach one of the 40+ accredited lenders.
 Rejection from one CBILS accredited lender does not mean an SME is unable to approach other accredited lenders.
 Further information From 25 March 2020, the BBB is accelerating accreditation for some existing lenders to be able to provide additional variants of CBILS, and accepting applications for new lenders to undergo accreditation.
-There will be a short, standardised online application.
-The platform has not been decided yet.
+Lenders must pay a fee to access the scheme.
+Borrowers should check the BBB website to find out which lenders provide the BBLS.
+There will be a short online application form on their lender's website, which will self-certify whether they are eligible.
+In the first instance, businesses, where possible, should approach their own BBLS accredited provider.
 If a business has successfully received loans as part of the CBILS, it will be able to transfer amounts up to £50,000 to the BBLS prior to 4 November 2020.
 Businesses should discuss the mechanics with their accredited lender.
 The BBB will operate the CLBILS via its accredited lenders.
 A prospective borrower will need to approach a lender who has the discretion to determine whether to lend.
 Rejection from one accredited lender does not mean a prospective borrower is unable to approach other accredited lenders.
 Accredited Lenders making use of the scheme will pay a small fee in order to benefit from a partial (80 per cent) government guarantee on each CLBILS facility.
-Offers from issuers to sell commercial paper should be submitted by phone to the BofE's sterling dealing desk between 10am and 11am.
-The BofE requires issuers wishing to offer securities in the primary market to first contact the BoFE directly to discuss eligibility or submit their completed application to CCFF- applications@bankofengland.co.u k.
+Fees for accredited lenders under the scheme will vary according to the length of the facility. commercial paper should be submitted by phone to the BofE's sterling dealing desk between 10am and 11am.
+The BofE requires issuers wishing to offer securities in the primary market to first contact the BoFE directly to discuss eligibility or submit their completed application to CCFF-applications@ bankofengland.co.uk.
 The application forms are available online.
 (Note that a guarantee may be needed if the commercial paper is issued by an entity other than the primary entity in the group, and the issuer is not rated as investment grade by credit ratings agencies.
 Conditions apply to the content or form of that guarantee).
-Further detail on the Future Fund and how to apply will be published in due course.
+Eligible counterparties that wish to offer commercial paper to the BofE in the secondary market must confirm the eligibility of specific securities with the BofE prior to offering them for sale, using the template on the BofE's website, and should contact CCFF-applications@ bankofengland.co.uk.
+The BofE aims to confirm the eligibility of commercial paper as Further detail on the Future Fund and how to apply will be published in due course.